 - Health.
 If you have certain health problems, it's best to avoid certain drugs.
 For example, your doctor will want to consider factors such as heart disease or neurological illnesses when recommending a drug.
 For this reason, it's important to discuss medical problems with a primary care doctor or psychiatrist before starting an antidepressant.

 - Medications, supplements, and diet.
 When combined with certain drugs or substances, antidepressants may not work as well, or they may have worrisome or dangerous side effects.
 For example, combining an SSRI or another antidepressant with the herbal remedy St. John's wort can boost serotonin to dangerous and, in rare cases, fatal levels.
 Mixing St. John's wort with other drugs—including certain drugs to control HIV infection, cancer medications, and birth control pills—might lower their effectiveness.
 Women receiving tamoxifen for breast cancer should take an antidepressant that does not interfere with tamoxifen's effectiveness.
 Eating certain foods, such as aged cheeses and cured meats, while taking an MAOI can cause a dangerous rise in blood pressure.

 - Alcohol or drugs.
 Alcohol and other substances can cause depression and make antidepressants less effective.
 Doctors often treat alcohol or drug addiction first if they believe either is causing the depression.
 In many instances, simultaneous treatment for addiction and depression is warranted.

-For additional information on medications and their effectiveness, buy Understanding Depression, a Special Health Report from Harvard Medical School.
+For more on diagnosing and finding the right treatment on the different types of depression, read Understanding Depression, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.